pssc/ha-addon-lms/lms/DOCS.md

  - /config/lms
  - /config/lms/content
  - /config/lms/content/playlists

-This can get quite big due to the chache directory unformiantuly the cache directory isnt just a cache and contains state, so does need to be backed up if you want to restore correctly.
+This can get quite big due to the cache directory the cache directory isnt just a cache and contains state, so does need to be backed up if you want to restore correctly.
 For 20k songs somting around the ~650MB is not unexpected.
 WIP on a cache clean service so this can be done before backup, through this will incease ware on an SD card.

 Addional software over lms.
  - osync